 When it comes to the list of foods for diabetics, most people would probably list down foods rich in sugar and carbohydrates.
-After all, diabetics have a problem controlling their blood sugar, so carbs are a big no-no, right?
+After all, diabetics have a problem controlling their blood sugar, so a high-intake of carbs are a big no-no. Surprisingly, the diabetic diet is not as restrictive as most people might think.
+In fact, diets such as the keto diet or the no-rice diet are more restrictive!

 Even people without diabetes can follow the diabetic diet and still enjoy eating delicious foods, albeit in moderation.
 This is why it would be a good idea to try and follow the diabetic diet if you want to be healthier and lower your risk of acquiring diabetes.